 I had to see my dyscalculia for what it was — something that made me different, but not dumb or less than.
 Math was hard for me, but it wasn’t impossible.
 There was nothing wrong with getting extra help.

 Every day, I told myself it was OK that I learned at a different pace and in a different way than the other students.
 I worked my hardest to understand math.
 And I started to believe in myself.

 High school brought a lot of challenges, both personal and academic.
 But I learned to accept my dyscalculia; it has become a part of me and it will always be a part of my life.

 Years later, as I sat waiting to meet with my college disability advisor, I felt a sense of pride.

 I had made it through high school.
 I had become a positive and confident person.

-With a smile on my face, I walked to my advisor’s office.
+With a smile on my face, I walked into my advisor’s office.
 We discussed the accommodations and support I needed in college.
-I felt a huge sense of relief—it was then that I realized what my mom had felt that day when I was evaluated for special education.
+I felt a huge sense of relief — it was then that I understood what my mom had felt that day when I was evaluated for special education.

-In the future, I know I will have to work smarter and harder than others because of my learning disability.
+In the future, I know I’ll have to work smarter and harder than others because of my learning difference.
 But I also know that I will continue to embrace my dyscalculia as an important part of who I am.